elaeon/dama_ml/docs/index.rst

 Welcome to python-ml's documentation!
 =====================================

-A framework for machine learning pipeline.
+A framework for machine learning's pipelines.

 Highlights:
  * Build datasets with train, test, valid data and transformations applied.